visym/collector/docs/pip_370k_stabilized/README.md

 make collecting annotated video datasets as easily and cheaply as recording a video.
 Currently, we are collecting a dataset of the MEVA classes (http://mevadata.org).
 This dataset contains 405,781 background stabilized video clips of 63 classes of activities collected by over 150 subjects in 44 countries around the world.

-[Background stabilization](https://github.com/visym/vipy/blob/bc20f6f32492badd181faa0ccf7b0029f1f63fee/vipy/flow.py#L307-L328) was performed using an affine coarse to fine optical-flow method, followed by [actor bounding box stabilization](https://github.com/visym/collector/blob/adc5486c7f88291b77f9a707a78763c2b5958406/pycollector/detection.py#L177-L236).
-Stabilization is designed to minimize distortion for small motions in the region near the center of the actor box.
-Remaining stabilization artifacts are due to non-planar scene structure, rolling shutter distortion, and sub-pixel optical flow correspondence errors.
-Stabilization artifacts manifest as a subtly shifting background relative to the actor which may affect optical flow based methods.
-All stabilizations can be filtered using the provided stabilization residual which measures the quality of the stabilization.

 ## Download